A Guide To Buying Glasses Online

 How to Choose a Frame to Suit Your Face Shape

-Whilst there are no hard and fast rules we have compiled a simple guide that will help you choose the right style for your face:
+Whilst there are no hard and fast rules for choosing the right frame, we have compiled a simple guide that will help you choose the right style for your face:

 People generally fall into the following categories: